 Add beans and process to combine.

-Bake for 40 minutes, the spread glaze on top and return to oven, uncovered, for 10 minutes.
+Bake for 40 minutes, then spread glaze on top and return to oven for 10 minutes more.

 for “burgers” – shape into round patties and bake for 30 minutes covered and then 10 more minutes with the glaze.

 * I love the new, small cartons of beans from Fig Food Co.
 They are BPA-free cartons, not cans.
 No lead, no toxic glue – and all from an organic and environmentally responsible company!
 And – no need to use that annoying can opener.